 In hindsight, political discourse -by itself- didn’t bring about tension.
-Political discourse wasn’t the origin that lead to me receiving such a text message, neither was the lambasted conversation that had followed.
+Political discourse wasn’t the origin that leads to me receiving such a text message, neither was the lambasted conversation that had followed.

 How have I come to realize this?
 In answering that question there’s another: Who has helped me to realize this?
 Gail has, by way of me being exposed to brilliance for far too long to have not gained some psychoanalytic understanding.

-Within a patient to therapist shared internal experience (I the patient) viable past psychic labors cultivated allows me to approach a minor ability to understand aspects of the unconscious or slight ability to gain some intentionality and forward reaching illumination.
+Within a patient to therapist shared intimate experience (I the patient) viable past psychic labors cultivated allows me to approach a minor ability to understand aspects of the unconscious or slight ability to gain some intentionality and forward-reaching illumination.

-When speaking to Gail about politics I’m hardly respectful, I’m overly combative, I’m critical, I often speak with hortatory or encouraging tone, and yet she’s not plagued with regulatory anxiety.
+When speaking to Gail about politics I’m hardly respectful, I’m overly combative, I’m critical, I often talk with a hortatory or encouraging tone, and yet she’s not plagued with regulatory anxiety.

 With Gail I have acted out and said ridiculously offensive and aggressive bullshit I don’t and haven’t expressed to close others; me acting more repressed, reserved, and appropriate.

 Yes, I know Gail is different from a friend and that she holds unique qualifications to not get distracted or caught by mental transgressions.
-Still – however altered the relationship between she and I verse the relationship between he and I, I know I’ve not committed atrocities.
+Still – however, altered the relationship between her and me verse the relationship between him and me, I know I’ve not committed atrocities.

 That same Wednesday, I followed up with an email and didn’t hear from this friend until this Thursday, 2/23/2017.
-The main theme of our discussion was related to politics, which followed with an email of the linked opinion piece concerning taxes .
+The central theme of our discussion was related to politics, which followed with an email of the linked opinion piece concerning taxes.

-I wish the conversation had been about something more relevant and meaningful, but I’m still processing this feeling of abandonment and anxiety; still with the struggle to learn how to be more direct while feeling uneasy.
+I wish the conversation had been about something more relevant and meaningful, but I’m still processing this feeling of abandonment and anxiety, always with the struggle to learn how to be more direct while feeling uneasy.

-When I should (and God knows how easily I can) write an argument against the linked piece, instead I’m grappling with a weighed and apprehensive thought: I wonder if there’s abuse between us.
+When I should (and God knows how easily I can) write an argument against the linked piece, instead, I’m grappling with a weighed and anxious thought: I wonder if there’s abuse between us.
 I have to ask myself that question because I’ve concluded that when abuse is present in a friendship, both survivor and perpetrator may be driven by intense feelings of anxiety, worry, and fear.